Childish Major

 Markus Alandrus Randle (born July 4, 1991) known professionally as Childish Major, is an American rapper and record producer based in Atlanta, Georgia.
-He initially rose to fame as the producer of the 2013 Rocko single, "U.O.E.N.O.", which peaked at number 20 on the Billboard Hot 100.
-He has since shifted into a career as a solo recording artist with his debut mixtape, Woo$ah, being released in 2017 by Empire Distribution.
-A single off that project ("Supply Luh") was produced by J. Cole and was featured on an episode of the HBO series, Insecure.
-In September 2019, he released his debut studio album, Dirt Road Diamond.
+He was first credited with production work on American rapper Rocko's 2013 single "U.O.E.N.O.", which peaked at number 20 on the Billboard Hot 100.
+He shifted into a recording career in 2015, and released his debut mixtape, Woo$ah (2017), two years later.
+Its lead single, "Supply Luh", was produced by J. Cole.
+In September 2019, he released his debut studio album Dirt Road Diamond.

-Childish Major transitioned to becoming a standalone rapper around 2015, before he released his debut studio album, Woo$Ah, in 2017.
 He is closely affiliated with Atlanta-Baltimore music collective Spillage Village and American record label Dreamville Records, both of which house frequent collaborators JID and EarthGang.
-Major is an independent artist, releasing music under his own record label Humility City Records.

 Early life

-Markus Randle was born on July 4, 1991 in Minnesota.
+Markus Randle was born on July 4, 1991 in Saint Paul, Minnesota.
 He was raised in Edgefield, South Carolina.
-He grew up as part of a musical family and his mother would sing in his grandfather's church.
-His father was also a rapper and producer.
-Randle began producing beats in middle school using a program called FL Studios.
+He grew up as part of a musical family and his mother sang in his grandfather's church.
+His father was a rapper and producer.
+Randle began producing beats in middle school using a program called FL Studio.
 He continued making beats into high school and college, eventually dropping out of college to focus on music production.